Royal family website notes Meghan's 'proud feminist' credentials

 It was clear from the start of Saturday's ceremony that Meghan would challenge convention, walking unescorted down the aisle of the nave in St George's Chapel, followed by her 10 bridesmaids and page boys.

-Only when she reached the chapel's Quire was Markle accompanied for her final steps to the foot of the altar by Prince Charles.
-Even then, he stepped back.
-There was no one needed to "give her away."
+Only when she reached the chapel's Quire was Meghan accompanied for her final steps to the foot of the altar by Prince Charles.

-Her elegant dress was designed by Clare Waight Keller, the first female designer of the French brand Givenchy.
+A diverse array of guests from blue-blood royals to Hollywood celebrities looked on as Meghan arrived, in an elegant boat-neck wedding gown designed by Clare Waight Keller, the first female designer of the French brand Givenchy.

-The ceremony went on to feature a rousing, fiery address from Chicago bishop Michael Curry, a gospel choir and a diverse array of guests from blue-blood royals to Hollywood celebrities.
+The ceremony went on to feature a rousing, fiery address from Chicago bishop Michael Curry, the Kingdom Choir gospel singers and a solo spot from the first black winner of BBC Young Musician of the Year contest, 19-year-old cellist Sheku Kanneh-Mason.

 "By having so many multi-cultural elements in the ceremony, finally we had a royal occasion that not only represented modern Britain but sent a real positive message to the world," Sandro Monetti, a British journalist now based in Los Angeles, told CNN.